chichundri/Notes/InterviewQues.md

 27) Restemplate vs WebClient?
 28) @Secured vs @PreAuthorize?
 29. Object class and methods of it? - equals, hascode, toString, wait(), wait(long,int), wait(long), notify, notifyAll, finalize, clone, getClass
-30. What is aggregation and composition? composition- belongs to, strong kind of part-of relationship, the objects lifecycles are tied.
+30. What is aggregation and composition?
+    *composition*- belongs to, strong kind of *part-of* relationship, the objects lifecycles are tied.
     It means that if we destroy the owner object, its members also will be destroyed with it.
+    Example-building and room, car and engine
+    ```
+	class Car {
+		private Engine engine;

+		Car(Engine en) {
+			engine = en;
+		}
+	}
+    ```
-Example-building and room, car and engine aggregation - has-a relationship, weak association, the lifecycles of the objects aren't tied: every one of them can exist independently of each other.Example- Organization and person, car and driver
+    *aggregation* - has-a relationship, weak association, the lifecycles of the objects aren't tied, every one of them can exist independently of each other.
+    Example- Organization and person, car and driver
+    ```
+    class Organization {
+        private List<Person> person;
+    }

+    class Person {
+        String id,name;
+    }
+    ```
 31. when abstract class and interface are used? classes that extends abstract class, have many common methods or fields(closely related classes-vehicle,car,volvoCar,OtherCar)
 32. String immutability and reason? state of object remains constant after its creation, why?-caching, security, synchronization, performance,thread-safe